 The primary disadvantage of a smaller swath, however, is that your Facebook ad audience may be too limited.
 Our campaigns use AI technology to "learn" the best placement and presentation for your ad content—so if your target audience is too small, then the tool simply won't have enough data to learn from.
 As a result, your ad may get stuck in what Facebook deems the "learning" phase.

-If your Facebook ad is stuck "in learning," it doesn't mean that your storm campaign cannot launch, but it does mean that the campaign may require some tweaks to get up and running.
-Our team will assist you in making the changes necessary for your Facebook ads to complete the learning process and become active.
+If your Facebook ad is stuck "in learning," then the campaign may require some tweaks to get up and running.
 Note that in some cases (but not all), this may necessitate expanding your target audience.

 Larger Storm Swaths - Pros and Cons